-If you have symptoms, including if you feel feverish or have a measured temperature greater than 100.0°F OR you have a cough, shortness of breath or sore throat, it’s important for you to be screened for testing.
+If you have symptoms, including if you feel feverish or have a measured temperature greater than 99.6°F OR, if you have a cough, shortness of breath, or a sore throat, it’s important for you to be screened for testing.

 Before Your Next UT Health Austin visit

 We all have an important part to play in helping minimize the impact of COVID-19 in our community, please be aware of the following enhanced safety precautions that will be in place during your next UT Health Austin visit:

 - If you have a fever above 99.6, sore throat, difficulty breathing or shortness of breath, diarrhea, loss of taste or smell, cough, fatigue or have come in close contact with a person diagnosed with or suspected to have COVID-19, prior to your appointment, please call 1-833-UT-CARES (1-833-882-2737) and notify our staff.

 - If you are a patient who requires a caregiver to accompany you to your appointment due to a physical disability, we ask that you bring only one person with you to your visit.
 Also, we ask that minor patients be accompanied by one adult.